-To evaluate the net benefits of a program operating at scale, it may be more plausible to posit that some participants will already have been exposed to the program-much like in our study area.
-We estimate a second scenario in which we additionally draw a random fraction of 'pre-exposed' respondents, who receive a smaller average profit increase from program participation (shown in the third row of Table 7).
-The light blue histogram in Figure 2 shows the resulting distribution of estimated net benefits.
-The median of the distribution is slightly lower, but we nevertheless estimate that the net benefits of the program are positive in about 78 percent of cases.
+To evaluate the net benefits of a program operating at scale, it may be more plausible to posit that all or many participants will already have been exposed to the program-much like in our study area.
+We estimate a second scenario in which we assume all participants instead experience benefits similar to the pre-exposed farmers in our sample.
+The light blue histogram in Figure 3 shows the resulting distribution of estimated net benefits.
+The median of the distribution is slightly lower, but we nevertheless estimate that the net benefits of the program are positive in about 68 percent of cases.